• Home

 Embroidery is a very delicate and intricate type of art and some machine aspects will influence a lot on the final project, like the size of the working area and connectivity.

 Others are a useful plus, but not a must, like an automatic needle threader.
-Some, on the other hand, is not necessary for home use at all, such as a high sewing speed of 900 stitches per minute.
+Some, on the other hand, are not necessary for home use at all, such as a high sewing speed of 900 stitches per minute.

 We are here to help you navigate these differences and get the best embroidery machine for beginners for your needs.

-The Best Embroidery Machine for Beginners
+The 8 Best Embroidery Machines for Beginners

 1. Brother PE800

 If you are just entering the embroidery world, prepare yourself to hear this name a lot: Brother.
-This is a very reliable brand, they have expertise and knowledge to deliver the finest embroidery machines you can get.
+This is a very reliable brand, they have the expertise and knowledge to deliver the finest embroidery machines you can get.

 The problem is they have so many products that it can be hard to understand the differences between them.
 The best thing is to notice the numbers and letters, they will tell you the model and line of the device.